rgbmew/praqticalfox/README.md

 7) In the folder it opened, create a new folder called "chrome"
 8) Drag and drop my "userChrome.css" file that you downloaded, into the "chrome" folder you just created
 9) Restart Firefox :)

+The reason ui.prefersReducedMotion is enabled is because the Safari-style tabs won't center correctly without it. idk why and honeslty I'm just too lazy to fix it

 Here's how my "customize Firefox" page is set up, I recommend you set it up the same way
 <img src="layout.png">